thoughtspot/thoughtspot.github.io/_data-integrate/clients/install-odbc-solaris.md

 this, you can.
 Simply substitute your preferred mechanism in the subsequent procedures where references are made to the unixODBC tools.

 {% include warning.html content="Your ThoughtSpot installation contains a version of the unixODBC tools.
 These tools are incompatible with CentOS.
-Do not use these tools if you are performing this procedure on your ThoughSpot server." %}
+Do not use these tools if you are performing this procedure on your ThoughtSpot server." %}

 1. Search for the unixODBC tools on your system.